learn-co-students/javascript-intro-to-debugging-v-000/README.md

 #### Step One - Add the Debugger

-Let's put the debugger below where we created our `remainder` variable, like so:
+Let's put the debugger inside our function definition, like so:

 ```javascript
 function sayHeyFriend(name){